SandraCoburn/react-build-a-burger/README.md

 ### Added a higher order component to handle network errors
 ### Added componentWillMount to load interceptors before children components
 ### Added React Router to create routes
+### Added Redux as a state management
+  - Created Redux store
+  - Organized file structure to have combined actions and combined reducers
+  - Connected components to store with connect
+  - Used mapStateToProps and mapDisapatchToProps